oracle/cloudtestdrive/AppDev/cloud-native/scripted-setup/helidon-vm-only-script-driven-oci-setup-core-environment.md

 If you are running in a free trial tenancy allocated to you then follow the process outlined below, so please skip over the expansion.

-<details><summary><b>Only read if you are not in a free trial or are sharing it !</b></summary>
+<details><summary><b>Only read if you are not in a free trial tenancy, or are sharing a free trial with other people !</b></summary>

-If you are running in a shared or commercial tenancy, or are sharing your free trial then the process below will generally work, however you will want to be sure to say that you are not in a free trial when asked and follow the instructions given to perform the required processes step by step, there is more information on those individual steps [at this location](https://github.com/oracle/cloudtestdrive/blob/master/AppDev/cloud-native/scripted-setup/per-script-instructions-core-environment.md) if you chose to follow them rather than these instructions then when you have completed them skip to Task 4
+If you are running in a shared or commercial tenancy, or are sharing your free trial tenancy with other users then the process below will generally work, however you will want to be sure to say that you are not in a free trial when asked and follow the instructions given to perform the required processes step by step, there is more information on those individual steps [at this location](https://github.com/oracle/cloudtestdrive/blob/master/AppDev/cloud-native/scripted-setup/per-script-instructions-core-environment.md) if you chose to follow them rather than these instructions then when you have completed them skip to Task 4

 ---